harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_variant_annotation.md

 done
 ```

+Sometimes this script needs to be run in a qlogin session, it's unclear why

 ##Remove monomorphic sites (minor allele count minimum 1).
 Argument --vcf is the filtered VCF file, and --out is the suffix to be used for the output file.

 ```bash